OlaGigon/CouponFollowCaseStudy/README.md

 ## Description of the files in repo:

 __CouponFollowCaseStudy - notebook with results.ipynb__ - notebook exported from Databricks.
+Notebook contains:
-Notebook contain: connecting the storage and fetching the csv's, queries with results for provided tasks, connection with database and writing the tables.
-(The confidential parts of the scripts, like credentials were removed from code)
+- connection to the storage and fetch of the csv files,
+- queries along with their results for required tasks,
+- connection with database and upload of the data to the SQL tables.
+The confidential parts of the scripts, like credentials, connection strings were removed from the code.

 __CreateDatabaseTablesScripts.sql__ - scripts with tables definions

 __Query1__ to __Query6__ - queries for the exercises.
-(Included as well in databricks notebooks)
+(Included as well in databricks notebooks).